yonigibbs/elm-i18next-gen/README.md

 As explained above, the `overwrite` argument defines whether or not the code generation process should overwrite any existing files.
 If the `overwrite` flag isn't specified the logic is quite simple: the operation will only proceed if `Translations.elm` does not exist and the `Translations` folder doesn't exist (or is empty).
-If `overwrite` is specified and there are no submodules, again the logic is simple: the tool will simply overwrite that file.
+If `overwrite` is specified and there are no submodules, again the logic is simple: `elm-i18next-gen` will simply overwrite that file.
 However if `overwrite` is specified and there are submodules, a complexity can arise...

 Taking the example JSON above, we saw that two files were generated: `Translations.elm` and `Translations/Greetings.elm`.
 Now imagine the `greetings` key in the source JSON was renamed to `welcomeMessages`.
 What should happen here?
 Obviously